webbidevaajat/tsatool-app/README.md

 python tsabatch.py -i example_data/testset.xlsx -n test_analysis --dryvalidate
 ```

+## Logging

+**TODO**

-Log files are saved in `logs/` and they are rotated by date and hour.
+Log files are saved in `logs/`.

+## Errors

+Possible examples of erroneous inputs can be found in `example_data/testset.xlsx`.
+Error messages are recorded to the log stream of the analysis,
+and they are saved into per-object error lists as well.
+**TODO: save contents of this list tree e.g. as JSON**

+Fatal errors, such as missing input file, interrupt the entire analysis script.
+Most errors will just render a sheet or condition row invalid, and that sheet / condition will not be analyzed further.

 ## Authors